Music of Qatar: Dance

-Public performances by women were practiced only on two annual occasions.
+Public performances by women were practiced on two annual occasions.
 The first was al-moradah, which involved women and girls of all social classes gathering in a secluded area where they would sing and dance in embroidered clothes.
 This was usually done in the weeks preceding Eid al-Fitr and Eid al-Adha.
 It was one of the most popular musical practices among Qatari women in previous decades.
 Each moradah would begin with a prayer to Muhammad.
-After this, the women would praise tribal leaders and elders, repeating each verse twice before a new verse was introduced.
-It was performed with two rows of women opposite of each other with the lead singers at the far ends, thus forming a three-sided rectangle.
+After this, the women would praise tribal leaders and elders, repeating each verse twice before introducing a new verse.
+It was performed with two rows of women opposite each other, with the lead singers at the far ends, thus forming a three-sided rectangle.
 Moradah's dance consisted of all the women in each row swaying their bodies and moving their arms up and down while their hands were interlaced.
 For the most part, the practice was abandoned during the 1950s, though it is still sometimes practiced at the end of weddings.
-There have been efforts by Qatar's ministry of culture to reintegrate the practice in Qatari society.
+There have been efforts by Qatar's Ministry of Culture to reintegrate the practice into Qatari society.